 An ongoing debate focuses on the question of whether researchers bear duties to analyze and offer back to research participants incidental findings (IFs) and individual research results (IRRs) generated in genetic and genomic research.
 Much less has been written on the responsibilities of biobanks collecting data and/or samples for use in genetic and genomic research over time.
-Yet biobanks-a term we use broadly here to cover a range of structured collections, including biorepositories and databases (see Appendix)-are now crucial engines of large-scale genetic and genomic research.
+Yet biobanks, a term we use broadly here to cover a range of structured collections including biorepositories and databases (see Appendix A), are now crucial engines of large-scale genetic and genomic research.
 They are the central part of what we will call a "biobank research system," comprising primary research or collection sites, the biobank, and secondary research sites accessing biobank data or samples for further research.
 IFs and IRRs can arise at multiple points in this system.
-How they should be handled and the role of biobanks in tributors is possible, the biobank should work to enable the biobank research system to discharge four core responsibilities to (1) clarify the criteria for evaluating findings and the roster of returnable findings, (2) analyze a particular finding in relation to this, (3) reidentify the individual contributor, and (4) recontact the contributor to offer the finding.
-We suggest that findings that are analytically valid, reveal an established and substantial risk of a serious health condition, and are clinically actionable should generally be offered to consenting contributors.
-This article specifies 10 concrete recommendations, addressing new biobanks as well as those already in existence.
+How they should be handled and the role of biobanks in facilitating this process, are pressing concerns and the focus of this paper.